oamg/leapp/docs/source/dialogs.md

 message is added to the preupgrade report file saying that for the successful upgrade the operator should record their decision in the answerfile.

-Leapp answer stage is intended specifically for answerfile management.
+As far as the dialogs are concerned, leapp remediate stage is intended specifically for answerfile management.
 The operator has the option to manually edit the answerfile with editor of choice or use `leapp answer` command to fill the answerfile (usually located at /var/log/leapp/answerfile) with choices for the discovered dialogs.
 After modifying the answerfile you can check system upgradeability by rerunning leapp preupgrade.